mmoth-kurtis/MMotH-Fenics-UK/docs/pages/mesh_generation_readme.md

     ```python
     vtk_py.createLVmesh(filename, 0.5, "clipped_epi_tmp.stl", "clipped_endo_tmp.stl")
     ```
-    The `0.5` is the mesh size, which is later an input for the vtk_py function createLVmesh.
+    The `0.5` is the mesh size.
 The smaller this number, the more refined the mesh is.
 0.5 is the default.

 * Run LV_Test.py on the New_Mesh files to yield the HDF5 file.
 This is what is needed for FEniCS.
 This step creates the mesh and assigns fiber angles, as well as the local coordinate system for each element.
 * Crop the top of the volumes out in Paraview.